Keith Haring: Street Art Boy (Sheffield DocFest) review – when does art become political activism, and when does political activism become art?

 Rating: 4 out of 5.

 Haring was born on the 4th of May 1958 in Reading, Pennsylvania, where his love of drawing was evident from an early age.
-On graduation in 1976, Haring enrolled in the Ivy School of Professional Art, Pittsburgh; however, it was clear that commercial art didn’t match his vision or flare as he sought out experimental and activist-driven projects.
-Therefore, early into his college life, Haring Dropped out and moved to New York, making the same trip as many young gay men as he escaped the rigidity and oppression of small-town America.
+Upon graduating in 1976, Haring enrolled in the Ivy School of Professional Art in Pittsburgh; however, it was clear that commercial art didn’t match his vision or flair, as he sought out experimental and activist-driven projects.
+Therefore, early into his college life, Haring dropped out and moved to New York, making the same trip as many young gay men as he escaped the rigidity and oppression of small-town America.

 In New York, Haring met fellow artists Kenny Scharf and Jean-Michel Basquiat while embracing the abundance and energy of the legendary Club 57.
 It was here that he would experiment through performance art and media.
 However, it was within the vibrant and daring world of graffiti art that Haring would ultimately find his voice.
 Here, the expressionism and activism of black inner-city culture would inspire him.
 His initial work was a mix of graffiti, new wave punk and pop culture, as his striking yet straightforward figures appeared in chalk and black marker across New York’s subways and walls.
 But this would soon expand into a world of colour, expressionism and political art as Haring announced his arrival.